-Seneca Academy’s mathematics goals and standards are based on the University of Chicago’s Everyday Math program.
+Seneca Academy’s mathematics goals and standards are based on the Singapore Math program.
 Through Seneca Academy’s mathematics curriculum, we expect students to develop a thorough understanding of concepts from numeral recognition to computation (solving equations).
 Emphasis is placed on students’ application of mathematical thinking to solve everyday problems utilizing hands-on activities and project-based learning.
 Students demonstrate their understanding of complex mathematical concepts as they communicate their processes in problem-solving through a variety of methods.

 Specific areas of study include:

 - Number sense including counting, understanding the use of numbers, whole numbers, integers, fractions, decimals, place value, scientific notation, and relations.

 - Operations including number facts, arithmetic, reversibility, relationships, properties, estimation, number theory, algorithms, and using scientific calculators.

 - Patterns, functions and sequences including rules, relationships, patterns, relations, and formula models using variables.

 - Measures, measurement and reference frames including weight, temperature, time, calendars, timelines, linear measurement, angles, units of measurement, money, area, capacity, volume, density, and calories.